-Well, aside from the occasional Social Justice Bard post or maybe a macro that suggests that bigotry isn't awesome just because people who don't suffer systematic forms of it have decided that a particular expression is no big deal, I don't really get the kind of comments off of grammar jokes and "You should be writing" memes that require roving bands of admins.
+Well, aside from the occasional Social Justice Bard post or maybe a macro that suggests that bigotry isn't awesome just because people who don't suffer systematic forms of it have decided that a particular expression is no big deal or something horrifying to Status Quo Warriors like the idea that representation matters, I don't really get the kind of comments off of grammar jokes and "You should be writing" memes that require roving bands of admins.
 I can swing through posts like the ones above, clean up the worst offenders, and trust that most of my followers are adults who will message me if they need me to step in.
 [Please include the link as well as telling me what's going on.
 Sometimes the comments rage for DAYS and I won't be able to just figure out which post you're talking about.]

 Basically, it's the wrong kind of "overwhelmed" for farming out the work.
 Hopefully this FAQ helps.

-I might be willing to unban someone if they apologize, but I'm not going to do so on a timetable that would allow them to jump right back into whatever argument got them banned in the first place.
+I might be willing to unban someone if they apologize (I find asking for an apology a pretty simple way to weed out the folks who really don't think they've done anything wrong), but I'm not going to do so on a timetable that would allow them to jump right back into whatever argument got them banned in the first place.
 So you will have to hang in the penalty box for a while either way.

 Can we be Facebook friends?